• Skip to primary navigation

 Tips and Tricks

 Use a whole chicken.
 If you have never cooked with a whole chicken, now is the time my friend.
-Chicken noodle soup is as good as the broth, and the most flavorful broth comes from using the whole chicken.
+Chicken noodle soup is as good as the broth, and the most flavorful broth comes from using whole chicken.
 Also, the slow-simmered meat is so tender and easy to remove from the bones.

 Balance the ingredient ratios.
 I noticed over the years that the best chicken noodle soup is one that has the right balance of ratios.
-You don't need over the top ingredients, just the right ratios.
+You don't need over-the-top ingredients, just the right ratios.
 If you notice, the amount of shredded chicken is just about as much as the cooked pasta.
 The amount of chopped carrots is the same as the chopped celery.
 These ratios guarantee the balance of flavor on your spoon.

 Boil the pasta separately in water.
 The pasta absorbs a large amount of liquid, so if you add the pasta directly to the soup, it will soak up the soup.
 Add the cooked pasta to the soup.